marcelo-santos-12/lbp_paper/README.md

 The ´-o´ parameter indicates a folder where the results will be stored.
 If this folder does not exist, the program will automatically create it.

-The parameter -l is a boolean indicating whether you want to load the calculated descriptors in a .txt file so that it is not necessary to recalculate them.
+The ´-l´ parameter is a boolean indicating whether you want to load the calculated descriptors in a `.txt` file so that it is not necessary to recalculate them.
 If you are going to run the experiment for the first time, this argument should be ignored.

 ```